Click the links below for help with drug and alcohol addiction in Cambridgeshire

 How Much Does Rehab Cost In Cambridgeshire?

-The cost to receive inpatient treatment at a rehab centre in the UK on average is in the region of £500 per day, which for a one-month stay would cost up to £14,000.
+The cost to receive inpatient treatment at a rehab centre in Cambridgeshire on average is in the region of £500 per day, which for a one-month stay would cost up to £14,000.

 The treatment could be more or less depending on the specific rehab centre the client would select, the resources and services they require, and whether they stay in a single or multi-occupancy room.